Every-LLM/every-ai-js/README.md

 ### Basic setup

-to use the everyai library in your app first you need to create an API key visit [https://every-llm.com](The Every AI Website) to create one now
+to use the everyai library in your app first you need to create an API key visit [The Every AI Website](https://every-llm.com) to create one now

 ```
 import Everyai from "everyai"